 Pronunciation note

-The nous and vous forms ‘ pronunciation is a little different from standard French pronunciation.
-The ai sound is not pronounced “ay” like in the other faire conjugations, or like j’ai and other words/phrases.
-Instead, the nous form, faisons, is pronounced “fuh-zohn,” and the vous form, faîtes, is pronounced “feht.”
+The nous and vous forms have a pronunciation that differs from the standard pattern.
+The ai sound is not pronounced “ay” like in the other faire conjugations.
+Instead, faisons is pronounced “fuh-zohn,” and faîtes is pronounced “feht.”

 4) Aller (“to go”)

 Aller is the other main action verb to learn early on (#53).
-Aller is also useful because you can use it (in its conjugated form) to form “near future” statements (the equivalent of the English, “I am going to visit Switzerland,” for example) in place of the actual French future tense.
+It’s also useful because you can use it in its conjugated form to make near future statements (the equivalent of the English “I am going to visit Switzerland”) in place of the actual French future tense.

 Aller